 Anderson County

-Young Adventures Group was established in 2007 for elementary aged homeschool children in the East
+Young Adventures Group was established in 2007 for home school children in the East Tennessee area to gather together

 as you can so your family can thrive in home schooling.
-We encourage participants join the Young Adventures Group
+We encourage participants to join the Young Adventures Group Yahoo group or

 Blount County